aaboffill/django-allmedia/README.rst

                 tags=Media.tag_list
             )

-        + If you wish show the upload progress to the user, you need to include the ``show_youtube_upload_process`` decorator to the corresponding view, and to include the ``show_upload_process.js`` in the template.
+        + If you wish show the upload progress to the user, you need to include the ``use_youtube_api`` decorator to the view methods where you will call the YoutubeVideo save method, and to include the ``show_upload_process.js`` in the template.

+        You should use the ``use_youtube_api`` decorator in all view methods where you will use the youtube API methods, in order to set some data to the Youtube storage.

-        The ``show_youtube_upload_process`` decorator have the following args:
+        The ``use_youtube_api`` decorator have the following arg:

-          - ``fields`` : Specify the youtube fields that you wish to show uploading progress for, if you don't specify any field, progress for all youtube fields will be shown.
+          - ``model_attributes`` : Specify the youtube fields inside the view class attributes, these files will be used to modify their Youtube storage instance.

-          - ``model`` : Specify the model corresponding to the view, if don't specify it, the decorator will assume that the view is a subclass of ``CreateView`` or ``UpdateView`` and the model will be took from the view's model attribute.

-          - ``save_method`` : Specify the method where the model instance will be saved, if don't specify it, the decorator will assume that the view is a subclass of ``CreateView`` or ``UpdateView`` and that the method is the ``form_valid`` method of the view.

         To ensure that the upload progress is shown successfully, you must to add the class ``youtube-files`` to the corresponding HTML form, also you need to specify the following form data: